ethanspock/iot-lab-repo/README.md

 - Suricata + EveBox network monitoring

 # Notes for Setup
-Portainer will need to be manually initalized with the user and password prior to running bootstap.sh navigate to http://127.0.0.1:9000 set the credentials and proceed with the bootstrap.sh
+Portainer will need to be manually initalized with the username and password prior to running bootstap.sh.
+Navigate to http://127.0.0.1:9000 and set the credentials then proceed with the bootstrap.sh to finish lab creation.

 ## Quick Start
 ```bash